 How and where do I apply?

 You must apply in writing at the town or municipal vital records registrar where you were born.
 This is a change in the law.
 Prior to July 1, 2021, the state department of public health handled requests for a copy of the original birth certificate.
-The form to use to apply for an OBC is here and is now different from the prior form used since 2015.
+The form to use to apply for an OBC is here (or click the button below).

 I don’t know or remember the town in Connecticut where I was born.
 How can I find that?